Krischan-Klug/tswow-frontend/README.md

    ```bash
    npm install
    ```
-2. Ensure the backend service is running locally at `http://127.0.0.1:3001` or set the environment variables listed below to point to your backend.
+2. Copy `.env.local.example` to `.env.local` and adjust the URLs if your backend is not running at `http://127.0.0.1:3001`.
 3. Start the development server:
    ```bash
    npm run dev